carlosquijano/boost/README.md

 # boost
-Boost!, rapid web publishing for the masses.
+Boost!, rapid web authoring platform for the masses.